Argivist/Argivist/README.md

         <p>
         My personal interests relate to space 🌌, science 🔬, and nature 🪴.
         But i am interested and currently invested in many fields of computer science that atracts me from <b>Artificual intellingence, Robotics and machine learning</b> to <b>web technologies and software engineering</b>.
-         I am also interested in <b>robotics 🤖 </b> and trying to delve a bit more into the engineering aspect of CS.
+         I am also interested in <b>robotics 🤖 </b> and trying to delve more into the engineering aspect of CS.
         Basically, I see something interesting, and I explore.
         Feel free  to reach out if you're curious like me 🗺️.
             </p>